MasterXeon/CultureMx.github.io/README.md

-# MasterXeon.github.io
+# cultureMx.github.io
-An open-source hospital report management system
+An open-source hospital culture report management programme It can add, schedule and give reminder for different culture reports when they are ready!